Tons of tried and true easy, cheap meals for large families. Make meal time less of a chore!

 Baked potato bar Top with chili, salsa, or (if you’re boring like my kids) just butter and sour cream

 Leftover Mashed Potato Puffs I haven’t made this exact recipe yet, but I’m excited to give it a try soon!

 Pizza Use my super easy crust recipe.
 Top with sauce (I make my own from cheap cans of tomato sauce, Italian seasoning, and a little oil).
 Sprinkle on your cheese and top with whatever’s in the fridge or freezer.

 Bread Pudding This is a Paula Deen recipe.
 You have been warned.

 Lemon Bars Perfect on a hot day, though I usually just sprinkle powdered sugar over the top.

-Keep these easy meals for large families at the ready.
+Keep these recipes for cheap meals for large families handy.